Back To Search Results

 • In patients with atrioventricular canal defects complicated by subaortic and aortic stenosis undergoing AVR

-• Adjunct to other aortic root enlargement procedures
+• An adjunct to other aortic root enlargement procedures

 • Performed in conjunction with other root-enlarging techniques to maximize aortic root expansion

-• Utilized during the Ross procedure to enlarge the aortic annulus and subvalvar region [1]
+• Used during the Ross procedure to enlarge the aortic annulus and subvalvar region [1]

 Personnel